Sweet Dreams (La Bouche song): Legacy and impact

+The success of "Sweet Dreams" and its follow-up "Be My Lover" earned La Bouche an award at the 1996 Dance d'Or awards in France.
 In 2017, American entertainment company BuzzFeed ranked "Sweet Dreams" at number 53 in their list of the "101 Greatest Dance Songs of the '90s".
 Matt Stopera and Brian Galindo stated that "the "hola, hola, eh" makes this a multilingual smash!"
-James Arena, writer of Stars of '90s Dance Pop: 29 Hitmakers Discuss Their Careers said that the song and its follow-up, "Be My Lover", "are widely regarded today as indispensable classics of the decade."
+James Arena, writer of Stars of '90s Dance Pop: 29 Hitmakers Discuss Their Careers stated that the song and "Be My Lover", "are widely regarded today as indispensable classics of the decade."